-The Ellerbe Springs property has an extensive history, and the Inn is still recognized as a historical building- dating back to when it was first opened as a hotel in 1906.
+The Ellerbe Springs property has an extensive history, and the Inn is still recognized as a historical building by the National Register of Historic Places- dating back to when it was first opened as a hotel in 1906.

 Newspaper articles and testimonials from as far back as 1887 reference the healing waters of the spring on the Ellerbe Springs Inn property.
 One could assume that the Indians that traveled through the area knew of the springs.